department-of-veterans-affairs/lighthouse-oas-tests/README.md

 # OpenApi Spec Setup
 ## Example Groups
-If your endpoint supports different groupings of parameters (such as taking either an address or a set of positional coordinates), you can use the `examples`  field on the `Paramater` object to create groupings.
+If your endpoint supports different groupings of parameters (such as taking either an address or a set of positional coordinates), you can use the `examples`  field on the `Parameter` object to create groupings.
 Create an `examples` object on each parameter that needs to go into a group in the form:
 ```json
 "examples": {